If You Still Believe

 The Memory is this shrine's media section, which includes both official and fan material alongside clear spoiler warnings where necessary.
 Lastly, The Legend is reserved for musings pertaining to this shrine as a labour of love.

-This shrine is based on the English version of the game, as flawed as its translation may be in some parts.
+The content is based on the English version of the game, as flawed as its translation may be in some parts.

 If there's anything you'd like to say about this dedication, I'd be delighted about any feedback in my guestbook!
 Thanks a lot for your visit. ♥